1976 Masters (snooker)

 The 1976 Masters (officially the 1976 Benson & Hedges Masters) was a professional snooker tournament that took place from 26 to 30 January 1976 at the New London Theatre in London, England.
-It featured ten invited players, nine of whom had featured in the 1975 tournament.
-Dennis Taylor made his Masters debut, replacing Bill Werbeniuk.
+It was the second edition of The Masters and was organised and sponsored by the cigarette brand Benson & Hedges with the sanction of the World Professional Billiards and Snooker Association.

-The previous year's runner-up Ray Reardon won the tournament, defeating Graham Miles 7–3 in the final.
-It was the only Masters title of Reardon's career.
-Aged 43 years and 114 days at the time of his win, Reardon remained the oldest winner of the event until Stuart Bingham won the title in 2020, aged 43 years and 243 days.
+John Spencer was the defending champion, having defeated Ray Reardon 9–8 on a in the 1975 final.
+Reardon won the 1976 event, defeating Graham Miles 7–3 in the final.
+Aged 43 years and three months at the time of his win, Reardon remained the oldest winner of the event until Stuart Bingham won the title in 2020.

 The highest break of the tournament was 97 by Eddie Charlton.